Become an Ombudsman Manager

 What you’ll do

-You’ll have a small team of investigators (typically between 5 and 10) reporting to you.
+You’ll have a small team of Investigators (typically around 10) reporting to you.
 This team will be sorting out problems promptly and straightforwardly, working towards individual and team targets – and they need your support and experience to do this.
 Your own sound judgement will mean you are fair, reasonable and impartial – and able to develop these qualities in those you work alongside.
-Our ombudsman help resolve the complaints we receive, whether by mentoring and advising their team or by making final decisions that are legally binding once accepted.
+Our Ombudsman help resolve the complaints we receive, whether by mentoring and advising their team or by making final decisions that are legally binding once accepted.

 Combining your operational, decision-making and people management skills, you’ll be there to keep your team motivated and proud to deliver a professional service.
 With your help, they’ll meet expected performance standards and leave no customers waiting.
 You’ll also need to be capable of explaining your thinking in a straightforward way – and accountable for the services your team provides.